STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation

 \section{Abstract}

-The simulation of N-body systems is a fundamental problem with applications in a wide range of fields, such as molecular dynamics, biochemistry, and pedestrian dynamics.
+Simulating trajectories of dynamical systems is a fundamental problem in a wide range of fields such as molecular dynamics, biochemistry, and pedestrian dynamics.
 Machine learning has become an invaluable tool for scaling physics-based simulators and developing models directly from experimental data.
-In particular, recent advances based on deep generative modeling and geometric deep learning have enabled probabilistic simulation by modeling complex distributions over trajectories while respecting the permutation symmetry that is fundamental to N-body systems.
-However, to generate realistic trajectories, existing methods must learn complex transformations starting from uninformed noise and do not allow for the exploitation of domain-informed priors.
-In this work, we propose STFlow to address this limitation.
-By leveraging flow matching and data-dependent couplings, STFlow facilitates physics-informed simulation of geometric trajectories without sacrificing model expressivity or scalability.
-Our evaluation on N-body dynamical systems, molecular dynamics, and pedestrian dynamics benchmarks shows that STFlow produces significantly lower prediction errors while enabling more efficient inference, highlighting the benefits of employing physics-informed prior distributions in probabilistic geometric trajectory modeling.
+In particular, recent advances in deep generative modeling and geometric deep learning enable probabilistic simulation by learning complex trajectory distributions while respecting intrinsic permutation and time-shift symmetries.
+However, trajectories of N-body systems are commonly characterized by high sensitivity to perturbations leading to bifurcations, as well as multi-scale temporal and spatial correlations.
+To address these challenges, we introduce STFlow \textit{(Spatio-Temporal Flow)}, a generative model based on graph neural networks and hierarchical convolutions.
+By incorporating data-dependent couplings within the Flow Matching framework, STFlow denoises starting from conditioned random-walks instead of Gaussian noise.
+This novel informed prior simplifies the learning task by reducing transport cost, increasing training and inference efficiency.
+We validate our approach on N-body systems, molecular dynamics, and human trajectory forecasting.
+Across these benchmarks, STFlow achieves the lowest prediction errors with fewer simulation steps and improved scalability.
+Code is available at \href{https://github.com/MrKietho/STFlow}{\texttt{github.com/MrKietho/STFlow} \ \faGithub}